Home / Swallowtail (Papilionidae) / Common Green Birdwing (Ornithoptera priamus)

 Quick Facts

-Distribution New Guinea, central and south Moluccas, Bismarck Archipelago, Solomon Islands, and north-east Australia
+Distribution Spanning New Guinea, the central and south Moluccas, Bismarck Archipelago, Solomon Islands, and northeast Australia.

 Did You Know?